 How does it work?

-The Cross-border E-commerce Shopper Survey 2020 was conducted with a total online sample of 33,594 consumers.
+The Cross-border E-commerce Shopper Survey 2022 was conducted with a total online sample of 33,009 consumers.
 The target group is frequent cross-border online shoppers, who have made a cross-border online purchase in the last year.
-In this year’s survey, IPC also included a set of questions to understand the impact COVID-19 has had on e-commerce and delivery.
+In this year’s survey, IPC also included a set of questions to understand the e-commerce impact of Brexit, EU customs changes and the 'cost of living' crisis.

 - Frequency of online shopping & reasons for purchasing cross-border